emqx/emqx-docs/en_US/tutorial/deploy.md

 | emqx2 | 192.168.0.3 |

-4. Install and cluster *EMQ X* on these two hosts.
+4. Install and cluster *EMQX* on these two hosts.
 Please refer to the sections of cluster installation for details.
 5. Create LB and assign the public IP address.
 6. Create MQTT TCP listener: